 - Ensuring allegations are dealt with quickly, fairly and with transparency and staff operate safe practice that does not leave them open to misunderstanding or malicious allegations.

 - Giving staff guidance and training to enable them to recognise concerns about children and take responsibility for acting quickly on those concerns.
 All staff complete the Educare module 'Child Protection Awareness in Education' under the auspices of the NSPCC as part of the induction process and on a three-year rotation.
 The Senior Leadership Team and many governors have also completed the on-line Educare module in 'safer recruitment' and one person with the training is always on every interviewing panel.
 Heads of Year are offered training in a wide range of pastoral, social and health issues.

 - Communicating child protection procedures to all staff, parents and visitors.

 - Every individual signs an Acceptable Use Policy (AUP) before using the school network and abides by the conditions within.

-We would ask that should you hear, see or read anything which troubles you about a child, do not ignore it, but report your concerns to the Child Protection Designated Officers for Farmor’s School:
+We would ask that should you hear, see or read anything which troubles you about a child, do not ignore it, but report your concerns to the Designated Safeguarding Leads for Farmor’s School:

 For further information on safeguarding contact the Gloucestershire Safeguarding Children’s Board